fcar12/telegraf-eredes/README.md

 1. Download telegraf from [repository](https://github.com/influxdata/telegraf).
 2. Copy `eredes` to `plugins/inputs` directory.
-3. All eredes entry to `plugins/inputs/all/all.go` (follow the format used in other plugins listed).
+3. Add eredes entry to `plugins/inputs/all/all.go` (follow the format used in other plugins listed).
 4. Compile telegraf.
 Follow instructions from telegraf repository, but in short just run `make`.
 If compiling for linux (ex: docker), set arch before make with `export GOOS=linux`; for mac `export GOOS=darwin`.

 **Note**: if running into issues with ssl certificates, set `insecure_skip_verify = true` in configuration.